None of it would have happened without a BHAG (Big, Hairy, Audacious Goal).

 Reusable rockets with segments that can land back on earth on pads?
 B-freaking-HAG.

 Well, here comes Musk again, probably the most adept user of BHAGs in the world.
-The topic is Mars - more from The Guardian:
+The ultimate BHAG for him is Mars - more from The Guardian:

 Elon Musk has unveiled plans for a new spacecraft that he says would allow his company SpaceX to colonise Mars, build a base on the moon, and allow commercial travel to anywhere on Earth in under an hour.
 The spacecraft is currently still codenamed the BFR (Big Fucking Rocket).
 Musk says the company hopes to have the first launch by 2022, and then have four flying to Mars by 2024.